Virtual TimeClock Support Blog

 Unwanted overtime can occur when employees fail to remain clocked out for their full lunch break.
 Employees that exceed their allowed lunch period negatively impacts productivity and employee morale.
 In states like California, significant penalties accrue when workers are prevented (or even discouraged) from starting meal breaks after five hours worked.

-The new lunch rules in Virtual TimeClock 16 dramatically simplifies managing employee lunches.
-They work just like the popular "Clock In" and "Clock Out" rules, enforcing your policies real time as your employees use the timeclock.
+Lunch rules in Virtual TimeClock dramatically simplify managing employee lunches.
+They work just like the popular "Clock In" and "Clock Out" rules, enforcing your policies in real-time as your employees use the time clock.